Aniruddha-Tapas/Document-Scanner/README.md

 * [Adrian Rosebrock from pyimagesearch.com for the excellent tutorial on how to handle the images](http://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/)
 * [Gabriele Mariotti / On how to implement sections in the RecyclerView](https://gist.github.com/gabrielemariotti/e81e126227f8a4bb339c)

-and also:
+and not to forget:
-* A lot of cups of coffee and [stackoverflow.com](http://stackoverflow.com/)
+* A lot of coffee and the ever dependable [stackoverflow.com](http://stackoverflow.com/)

 <hr>